etherisc-legacy/flightDelay-legacy/README.md

 A frontend for interaction with the contract has been deployed under https://fdi.etherisc.com.
 Its a standalone meteor dapp which can interact with the blockchain via the MetaMask.io browser extension or the Mist Browser.

-## Go Live on 06.09.2016
+## Go Live

-The contract will be provided with sufficient funding on 06.09.2016, so that everybody travelling to DevCon2 has a chance to get compensated on flight delays!
-We have enough funds to cover all payouts, but for safety reasons, we will feed these funds only as far as necessary in the contract.
-The live period will end about four weeks later and the contract will be closed then.
+The contract is live on mainnet, so that everybody travelling to DevCon2 has a chance to get compensated on flight delays!
+We have enough funds to cover all payouts, but for safety reasons, we will feed these funds in the contract only as far as necessary.
+The live period will end on Monday, 26.09.2016 12:00 UTC and the contract won't accept new policies then.
 In case a surplus has been accumulated, this surplus will be donated to the Ethereum Foundation.
-The remaining capital will be distributed amongst the inital investors.
+The remaining capital is paid back to the inital investors.

 ## Disclaimer